Aurin-Arch-Linux/Aurin/README.md

   * **Microsoft Edge**: soon
   * **Firefox**: soon
 * Done
-* Open any AUR package page, for example [hello](https://aur.archlinux.org/cgit/aur.git/tree/PKGBUILD?h=hello).
-Click on "View PKGBUILD" link and you will find the "Install" button.
+* Open any AUR package page, for example [hello](https://aur.archlinux.org/packages/hello).
+Click on "View PKGBUILD" link from the right side of the page and you will find the "Install" button.

 ## Features